 Benefits of Nonprofit Board Diversity

-There is overwhelming empirical evidence that ethnically diverse nonprofit boards catalyze direct and sustained positive outcomes in a wide range of programming, operational, and institutional goals.
+There is overwhelming empirical evidence that ethnically diverse nonprofit boards can catalyze direct and sustained positive outcomes across a wide range of programming, operational, and institutional goals.
 Socially diverse groups are more innovative and resourceful than homogeneous groups; people with different backgrounds bring new information and are less likely to “rubber-stamp” suboptimal management strategies and program designs.
-Latino board members can provide access to new donor pools, brimming with prospects who have enjoyed unprecedented growth in household income and personal wealth.
+Latino board members can provide access to new donor pools, brimming with charitable giving prospects who have enjoyed unprecedented growth in household income and personal wealth.
 Private foundations and donors give greater weight to governing board diversity as a criteria in philanthropic decisions.
-Latino board members can help nonprofits recruit diverse staff and volunteers, develop culturally authentic programs, and build new audiences—all critical to staying relevant and competitive in an ever-evolving market.
-Nonprofits can realize mission integrity by electing Latino board members—intentionally promoting Latino leadership development and strengthening the Latino community.
+Latino board members can help nonprofits recruit diverse staff and volunteers, develop culturally authentic programs, and build new audiences.

-- Our program and business models are evidence-based: Studies consistently show that nonprofit programs have greater impact when a nonprofit board authentically reflects its target population and catchment service area.
+Our program & business models are evidence-based: Studies consistently show that nonprofit programs have greater impact when nonprofit board authentically reflects its target population and catchment service area.

 Latinos can drive meaningful social justice by leveraging their nonprofit leadership experience to serve in public office, or on advisory boards and commissions.